soyuID/Dibimbing/README.md

 - seaborn
 - scikit-learn

-## Kontribusi
+## Contributions

-Kontribusi untuk perbaikan dan pengembangan proyek ini sangat diterima.
-Silakan buat pull request atau buka issue untuk diskusi.
+Contributions to the improvement and development of this project are very welcome.
+Please create a pull request or open an issue for discussion.

-## Lisensi
+## License

 [MIT License](https://opensource.org/licenses/MIT)